 Cookies are set as expected (see Vivaldi developer cookies after reload)

 I have no idea how all of this really works, but it seems to me that there is an issue with the lifespan/visability of the cookies.

 I experienced this "overnight" issue already several times.
 Usually a logout/re-login solved the problem.

 "Overnight" because as far as I observed this only happens over night, not during a daily automatic logout.

-#19 Updated by Clemens Riccabona almost 3 years ago
+#19 Updated by Clemens Riccabona about 3 years ago

 Had the same after rollout yesterday.
 But only on one single domain/installation, out of about 20.